A quick overview of what you need to know about birth injury claims

 What is a birth injury claim?

-Birth injury claims are essentially claims of medical or clinical negligence, which means that the medical care received was negligent or substandard and as a consequence someone suffered long-term damage to their health.
+Birth injury claims are essentially claims of medical or clinical negligence, which means that the medical care received was negligent or substandard and as a consequence, someone suffered long-term damage to their health.
 For birth injury claims you will normally have at least until your child’s 21st birthday to pursue this option, so even if your child was injured some time ago you may still be able to go down this route.
 Normally these cases are resolved without having to go to court for a trial, but it is worth preparing for that eventuality.
+Connecting with birth injury attorneys early on can provide a clearer understanding of your legal options and help ensure all necessary steps are taken in a timely manner.

 What should I do if I am interested in pursuing a birth injury claim?